A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

-The Floer differential is the linear map $CF_{\theta\/} \to CF_{\theta\/}$ defined by
+The Floer differential is the linear map $CF_{\theta} \to CF_{\theta}$ defined by

-One expects that $d_{v}^2 = 0$, such that $(CF_{\theta\/}, d_{v})$ is indeed a cochain complex.
-The standard proof in Floer theory relies on compactness and gluing theorems for the flow equations, which are not yet available for the Haydys-Witten equations.
+One expects that ${\rm d}_{v}^2 = 0$, such that $(CF_{\theta}, {\rm d}_{v})$ is indeed a cochain complex.
+The standard proof in Floer theory relies on compactness and gluing theorems for the flow equations, which are not yet available for the Haydys--Witten equations.
 More precisely, consider the compactification of the moduli space of gradient flows with relative index 2, which is an oriented manifold of dimension 1.
-If the Haydys-Witten equations with boundary conditions $\mathfrak{B}$ are well-behaved, the compactification is fully determined by adding broken flow lines.
-The latter are exactly what we need to count when calculating $d_{v}^2$.
-Oriented manifolds of dimension one are either circles, which don't have boundary components and cannot contribute to $d_{v}^2$, or intervals with boundary components of opposite orientation.
-It follows that contributions to $d_{v}^2$ always arise in pairs of opposite orientation and consequently add up to $0$.
+If the Haydys--Witten equations with boundary conditions $\mathfrak{B}$ are well behaved, the compactification is fully determined by adding broken flow lines.
+The latter are exactly what we need to count when calculating ${\rm d}_{v}^2$.
+Oriented manifolds of dimension one are either circles, which do not have boundary components and cannot contribute to ${\rm d}_{v}^2$, or intervals with boundary components of opposite orientation.
+It follows that contributions to ${\rm d}_{v}^2$ always arise in pairs of opposite orientation and consequently add up to $0$.

-Assuming all foundational problems can be addressed, we define the Haydys-Witten Floer homology groups as follows. \begin{definition}[Haydys-Witten Homology] The Haydys-Witten homology associated to a four-manifold $W^4$ is the homology of the chain complex $(CF_{\theta\/}, d_v)$:
+Assuming all foundational problems can be addressed, we define the Haydys--Witten Floer homology groups as follows. \begin{Definition}[Haydys--Witten homology] \!The Haydys--Witten homology associated to a~four-manifold $W^4$ is the homology of the chain complex $(CF_{\theta}, {\rm d}_v)$,